sguthals/buildwithdrg/weather-widget/README.md

 The issue is that there is no way to update the temperature into Farenheight.

 This will be tracked on the [Weather Widget](https://github.com/drguthals/buildwithdrg/projects/1) project.

+This will need to be embedded in a Google site and updated once a day.